hands on hearts

 Amazing levels of support has come in many different shapes and forms and without this we wouldn't still be going.

-However, in order to grow the project we now need to raise some funds and so have started a crowdfunder.
+However, in order to hold an exhibition we need to raise some funds and so have started a crowdfunder.

 Social justice - from and through our hearts...